-In an ovenware pan place the loin on top of the chopped apples, add the beer and cook in oven 400° for 30 minutes or so until the center reaches internal temps of 160°.
+In an ovenware pan place the loin on top of the chopped apples, add the beer and cook in oven 400° for 30 minutes until the center reaches internal temps of 160°.
 Remove the loin and wrap in aluminum foil and rest for 10 minutes then slice into medallions and discard the apples.

 Separately, sauté the onions and heat the Sauerkraut in separate pans timed for serving with the loin.

 With tongs plate the Sauerkraut, then the onions and then add the loin medallions on top.